thu105/NimGame/README.md

   * The Nim board will contain three heaps of three, four, and five virtual coins respectively.
   * There are two players and each will take turn removing ANY amount of coins from a single heap.
   * The person that makes the last move (removes the last coin) wins the game.

 * NIM SERVER
+  * NimServer
+  * connects players together
+  * picks one of them at random to start
+  * starts game
+  * it works connecting two clients to form one game at a time
+  * need to write code for multiple players at once, but I wasn't able to figure it out
+  * psudocode:
   * Member variables: ArrayList\<GameMatch> matches, boolean hasUnpairedPlayer, Socket player1, Socket player2, ServerSocket     serverSoct, ClientHandler handler
   * Assign default values:
     * matches = new ArrayList\<GameMatch>();
     * hasUnpairedPlayer=false;